chevere/docs/components/Pluggable.md

 An Event implements [EventInterface](../reference/Chevere/Interfaces/Pluggable/Plug/Event/EventInterface.md) and is a type of plug that fires when something took place.

 ::: tip Learn by Example
-Check the Event [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#03eventphp) to learn directly playing with code.
+Check the Event [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#03eventphp) to learn playing with code.
 :::

 ### Hook Plug